m-kramar/voltify_customer_analysis/README.md

 ### The path forward

-Focus 80% of retention efforts on premium product adoption through:
+Focus 80% of retention efforts on premium product adoption through:<br>

 • Financing options for $400+ products <br>
 • Personalized onboarding for high-LTV signals<br>
-• Tiered rewards for premium purchases <br>
+• Tiered rewards for premium purchases<br>

 Each 1% increase in loyalist conversion (from 5% to 6%) generates $152K in annual revenue through:
 → $130K core LTV from 240 additional loyalists